 Review of Lockdown Procedure Plan

 It is recommended that after each drill/simulation or real event that takes place at the Oklahoma Christian University campus, a review of the event by the university’s administrators be conducted to include outside authorities.
-This evaluation technique will help inform that the current process in place by reviewing what went right and what areas need to be reviewed to improve existing measures.
+This evaluation technique will help inform the current process in place by reviewing what went right and what areas need to be reviewed to improve existing measures.

 Oklahoma Christian University